learn-co-curriculum/phase-1-arithmetic-lab/README.md

 declared variables) or different variable names can be chosen than those in the examples.

+## Getting Started

+If you haven't already, fork and clone this lab into your local environment.
+Remember to **fork** a copy into your GitHub account first, then **clone** from that copy.
+Navigate into its directory in the terminal, then run code . to open the files in Visual Studio Code.

+Next, run `npm install` to install the dependencies then run the test suite with the `npm test` command.

 ## Recognize the Limitations of Math in JavaScript

 **Math is awesome!** JavaScript has only a single, all-encompassing `number`